albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 - keeps state (historical results) in a In Memory Data Grid (IMDG) Hazelcast cluster (living in Openshift).
 - scales horizontally increasing its number of PODs.

 > NOTE: we do not have a Hazelcast Enterprise cluster due to extra cost avoidance.
-Thus, on top of the hazelcast
+Thus, on top of the Hazelcast
 > cluster we need an extra "storage logic layer", as PVC in Kuberentes or as decoupled topic layer in Kafka to
 > repopullate
 > the state, when a disaster recovery or mainteance restart in new regions come about.
-This is managed by a
+This is managed by an additional
 > hazelcast-manager microservice.

 Could this design be simplified when migrating into GCP? could we use a distributed Big Data processing engine like